muesli-hd/muesli/CONTRIBUTING.md

 ```

 ### Static web-content

 Don't add JS-libraries to the repository, instead add a symlink pointing to the
 install-location on Ubuntu.
 You can install new dependencies with `apt` via the
 `Dockerfile`.

 ### Page setup

 To create or edit a page you can edit the template to change the visuals, to add
 functions you edit the `views*.py` file.
-In the pythonfile you can pass variables
+In the `.py` you can pass variables
 to the template and write server-side logic.
-You can also execute arbitrary python
+You can also execute arbitrary python statements in the templates,
-commands in the templates, so dont underestimate their power.
+so dont underestimate their power.
 Remember to add tests for all new pages!

 For each class or function belonging to a page you need a decorator like this